EDMdesigner/EDMdesigner-API-Doc/source/includes/_apiDocs.md

 [Advanced](./advanced.html) | This documentation covers more advanced topics.
 Probably you will only need some of these functionalities. <ul><li>Group handling</li><li>String placeholders</li><li>Dynamic data</li><li>Favorite elements' management</li><li>Working with custom data</li><li>Advanced project handling</li><li>API key management</li></ul>
 [postMessage API](./postMessageApi.html) | By reading this documentation you can learn about how to manipulate the editor itself from the client side.
 Basically this client side API is based on the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) function with which you can send messages between frames from different domains. <ul><li>Basic messages and responses (eg. manual save)</li><li>Hooking on editor events (eg. using your own gallery instead of the built-in one)</li><li>Dynamic data</li><li>Setting elements' properties</li></ul>
 [Element descriptors](./documentDescriptors.html) | A detailed description of our element types used in projects and favorite elements.
 We generate all of our outputs based on these JSON descriptors.
+[Migrating to the CDN based editor](./migratingToTheCDNBasedEditor.html) | In this article you will learn about how to migrate from the good old version of the editor to the superfast and robust [CDN based version](http://edmdesigner.com/blog/update-edmdesigner-uses-amazon-cloudfront).